 Faculty DRP or Desktop Replacement Program is the program which provides full-time faculty with computers funded by the Campus Technology Services department approximately every 4 years.
 Any computers listed on an inventory as DRP Eligible will have their software covered by CTS as part of the faculty DRP program, the charge will display as $0.

 Campus Technology Services wants to ensure that the recharges/inventory is accurate for each department; therefore, inventory reports for each department will be sent in early-to-mid September to review, in advance of any recharge.
 The department secretary should make any changes/corrections to the inventory that is received and return it to Campus Technology Services.
-A departmental invoice will be generated in early October.
+A departmental invoice will be generated in October.

 Yes, we use Dell KACE, a systems management and deployment product which presently has a very accurate list of the computers on campus.
 However, each department should review the inventory generated by KACE to insure its accuracy.